SUMI-lab/Neural-Continuous-Time-Supermartingale-Certificates/README.md

 ## How to Use

 Run the [GBM](run_gbm.py) and [Inverted Pendulum](run_pendulum.py) scripts.
 The data will be saved to .csv files (copies are included in the results directory).
 The columns are: random seed, runtime, verification result, final epoch number.

-## How to Cite

-TODO: add the citations to the paper and the repository.
-TODO: add a link to the published paper.

 ## Contributors